bridgetownrb/bridgetown/bridgetown-website/src/_docs/components.md

 As previously mentioned, a component will often encompass styling via CSS and client-side interactivity via JavaScript, alongside the output HTML coming from the component's logic/template.

 In those cases, where you place your CSS and JS code will vary depending on the environment.
-For Liquid and Ruby components, you will write what are called "sidecar" files which live alongside your component classes/templates.
+For most components, you will write what are called "sidecar" files which live alongside your component classes/templates.
 In contrast, Lit components fall under the category of Single-File Components.
 The logic, template, and styling is all part of the same unit of code.
 Lit components can be written in either vanilla JavaScript or Ruby2JS (a Ruby-like syntax and set of idioms which then transpiles to JavaScript).
 However, with a smidge of extra configuration, you do have the option of splitting the CSS of a Lit component out to its own sidecar file if you so choose.

 Here's an example file structure showing all three environments in use: